All those Ramsey classes (Ramsey classes with closures and forbidden homomorphisms)

-To see this we proceed as follows.
-Given a pair of vertices $(u,v)$ of a maximal lift $\str{A}^+$ and its witness $\str{W}$, we verify that the set of relations (i.e. the set of lengths of permitted walks between $u$ and $v$ in $\str{A}$) is fully determined by the graph distance $l_\str{W}(u,v)$ in $\str{W}$ and that $l_\str{W}(u,v)\leq {(l+1)\over 2}$: \begin{enumerate} \item If the distance $l_\str{W}(u,v)=k$ is even, the existence of walks of all even distances greater than $k$ follows trivially; there is always a homomorphism from the path of length $k+2$ to the path of length $k$ mapping an endpoint to an endpoint.
-By the maximality there are also all odd walks of distances greater or equal to $l-k+2$.
-If such walk would be missing, it would be possible to extend $\str{W}$ by a path of length $l-k+2$ connecting $u$ and $v$ without obtaining a homomorphism-embedding copy of $\str{C}_l$.
-This would contradict the maximality of $\str{A}^+$.
+We proceed as follows.
+Given a pair of vertices $u,v$ of a maximal lift $\str{A}^+$ and its witness $\str{W}$, we verify that the set of relations (\ie{}\ the set of lengths of permitted walks between $u$ and $v$ in $\str{A}$) is fully determined by the graph distance $l_\str{W}(u,v)$ in $\str{W}$ and that $l_\str{W}(u,v)\leq {(l+1)\over 2}$: \begin{enumerate} \item If the distance $l_\str{W}(u,v)=k$ is even, the existence of walks of all even distances greater than $k$ follows trivially; there is always a homomorphism from the path of length $k+2$ to the path of length $k$ mapping endpoints to endpoints.
+By maximality there are also all odd walks of distances greater than or equal to $l-k+2$.
+If such a walk was missing, it would be possible to extend $\str{W}$ by a path of length $l-k+2$ connecting $u$ and $v$ without obtaining a homomorphism-embedding copy of $\str{C}_l$, which would contradict maximality of $\str{A}^+$.
 We also know that there are no shorter odd walks because every combination of two walks between $u$ and $v$ of length $l$ and $l-k$ produce a homomorphism-embedding copy of $\str{C}_l$.

-It follows that (for given even distance $k$) there is only one possible set of relations in between vertices $u$ and $v$ in the maximal lift. \item The case of odd distance follows in full analogy. \item There are no pairs of vertices of $\str{A}^+$ with distance greater than $(l+1)\over 2$ in $\str{W}$: for any pair of vertices in a greater distance one can add a path of length $(l+1)\over 2$ without introducing a short cycle again contradicting the maximality of $\str{A}$. \end{enumerate} \end{proof} \begin{remark} While in this simple case both proofs appears similarly complex, in less trivial scenarios it is often a lot easier to analyse the structure of pieces rather than give an explicit homogenisation and amalgamation procedure.
-Consider, for example, the class of graphs having no homomorphic image of the Petersen graph.
-The pieces of this graph are given in Figure~\ref{Petersoni}. \end{remark}
+It follows that (for a given even distance $k$) there is only one possible set of relations between vertices $u$ and $v$ in the maximal lift. \item The case of odd distance follows in full analogy. \item There are no pairs of vertices of $\str{A}^+$ with distance greater than $(l+1)\over 2$ in $\str{W}$: For any pair of vertices in a greater distance one can add a path of length $(l+1)\over 2$ without introducing a short cycle, again contradicting maximality of $\str{A}^+$. \end{enumerate} \end{proof} \begin{remark} While in this simple case both proofs appear similarly complex, in less trivial scenarios it is often a lot easier to analyse the structure of pieces compared to giving an explicit homogenisation and amalgamation procedure.
+Consider, for example, the class of all graphs having no homomorphic image of the Petersen graph.
+Pieces of this graph are depicted in Figure~\ref{Petersoni}. \end{remark}